Metrist-Software/product-docs/vitepress/docs/monitors/metrist_trello.md

   },
   "steps": [{
     "check_logical_name": "CreateCard",
-    "description": "Creates a card using the REST API."
+    "description": "Creates a card using the REST API.", "timeout_secs": 900
   }, {
     "check_logical_name": "DeleteCard",
-    "description": "Deletes the card using the REST API."
+    "description": "Deletes the card using the REST API.", "timeout_secs": 900
   }]
 }
 ```